-Established as a BAU function in May 2016, JMLIT has been developed with partners in government, the British Bankers Association, law enforcement and over 20 major UK and international banks under the leadership of the ‘Financial Sector Forum’.
+Established as a business as usual function in May 2016, JMLIT has been developed with partners in government, the British Bankers Association, law enforcement and more than 40 major UK and international banks under the leadership of the ‘Financial Sector Forum’.

 The taskforce has analysed information and expertise in the public and private sectors to better understand the true scale of money laundering and the methods used by criminals to exploit the UK’s financial system and terrorists using the financial systems to finance attacks.
 It has identified and implemented actions to address these.

-The taskforce currently has four key operational priorities which are kept under continuing review:
+The taskforce currently has the following operational priorities which are kept under continuing review:

 At the heart of the taskforce, is an Operations Group which includes officers from the NCA, HMRC, City of London Police, Metropolitan Police Service, SFO, FCA, Cifas, and vetted staff from Barclays, Santander, Standard Chartered, RBS, HSBC, BNP Paribas, Citigroup, Nationwide, Lloyds, Post Office and JP Morgan.
 Investigators attend this group to brief members on their investigations and requests.

 The JMLIT has delivered a wide range of benefits including a more informed prioritisation of money laundering risks by UK financial institutions; an improved collective understanding of new and emerging money laundering threats; targeted and coordinated interventions by law enforcement and the financial sector, and greater opportunities to use the tools and expertise across the public and private sector to tackle money laundering threats impacting the UK.